-A Surreptitious Survey of Macao By A Famed British Officer
+A Surreptitious Survey of Macau By A Famed British Officer

-Rare separately published sea chart of Macao, published by the British Admiralty, based upon the work of Peter Heywood, of Mutiny on the Bounty fame.
+Rare separately published sea chart of Macau, published by the British Admiralty, based upon the work of Peter Heywood, of Mutiny on the Bounty fame.

 The information for the chart is based upon a survey in 1804 under the instruction of Captain Peter Heywood of HMS Dedaigneuse.
 The chart was originally published by the Hydrographic Office of the Admiralty on August 1840, with this example updated to 1858.

 Very little has been written about Heywood's charting of Macau.
 As Macau was then under Portuguese control, it is quite likely that the chart was done in secret.
 In December 1804 Heywood carried out a detailed survey in the Dedaigneuse of the Typa, the anchorage off of Macau.
 Coincidentally, Heywood's survey superseded the survey carried out by William Bligh in 1779-80, when the latter was master of the Resolution during Cook's third voyage.
 However, it was not attributed to Bligh in the published account of Cook's third voyage.

 Peter Heywood (1772 – 1831) was a British naval officer who is perhaps best remembered as being on board HMS Bounty during the mutiny of April 28, 1789.
 He was later captured in Tahiti, tried and condemned to death as a mutineer, but subsequently pardoned.
 He resumed his naval career and eventually retired with the rank of post-captain, after 29 years of service.